A proof of the soliton resolution conjecture for the Benjamin--Ono equation: Introduction and main result

 Before coming to Section \ref{detail:solitonres}, let us mention related works dealing with soliton resolution for other Hamiltonian partial differential equations.
 The soliton resolution property seems to have been first observed in the case of the Korteweg--de Vries equation in \cite{EckSch83}, where the integrable structure is used through inverse scattering transform and the Gelfand--Levitan--Marchenko integral equation.
 Later, these asymptotics were revisited in \cite{DeiftVZ94}, using the Riemann--Hilbert formulation of the inverse scattering transform and the associated Deift--Zhou nonlinear steepest descent method.
 This approach was also used in \cite{CuccJenk16} to study the asymptotic stability of multi--soliton solutions to the defocusing cubic nonlinear Schr\"odinger equation with non--zero boundary conditions at infinity, in \cite{BorgheseJMcL18} to study the long time asymptotics of the focusing cubic nonlinear Schr\"odinger equation, and in \cite{ChenLiu21} for the focusing modified Korteweg--de Vries equation.
-Finally, the case of derivative nonlinear Schr\"odinger equation was studied in \cite{JenkLPS18} using again inverse scattering tools.
+Finally, the case of the derivative nonlinear Schr\"odinger equation was studied in \cite{JenkLPS18} using again inverse scattering tools.
+Since then, similar Riemann--Hilbert/Deift--Zhou techniques have been applied to a myriad of other integrable dispersive equations.
 Notice that the Benjamin--Ono equation \eqref{BOinit} is also an integrable equation.
-However, the proof of Theorem \ref{thm:solitonres} is very different from the above references, since inverse spectral theory is replaced by an explicit representation formula discovered by the second author in \cite{Gerard22}, see Theorem \ref{thm:explicit} below.
-Moreover, the upshot is also very different, since in Theorem \ref{thm:solitonres} the parameters $p_j$ are the same as $t\to +\infty$ and $t\to -\infty$, while this is not the case in the above references, where some non--trivial scattering map relates the soliton parameters as $t\to \pm \infty$.
+However, its Cauchy problem on $\mathbb{R}$ lacks a justified inverse-scattering transform formulated as any kind of Riemann--Hilbert problem, making the large-time asymptotics inaccessible to the Deift--Zhou method.
+Consequently, the proof of Theorem \ref{thm:solitonres} is very different from the above references, since inverse spectral theory is replaced by an explicit representation formula discovered by the second author in \cite{Gerard22}, see Theorem \ref{thm:explicit} below.
+Moreover, the upshot is also very different, since in Theorem \ref{thm:solitonres} the parameters $p_j$ are the same as $t\to +\infty$ and $t\to -\infty$, while this is not the case in the above references, where some non-trivial scattering map relates the soliton parameters as $t\to \pm \infty$.
 The difference also holds for the radiation term, since it is expressed as a free scattering term in Theorem \ref{thm:solitonres}, while it may be expressed as a modified scattering term in the above references.

 The soliton resolution property was recently established for some non--integrable Hamiltonian PDE, such as the energy critical focusing nonlinear wave equation with radial symmetry \cite{DuyKM23}, \cite{JenLaw23}, or the energy--critical wave map with equivariant symmetry \cite{DuyKM22}, \cite{JenLaw25}.
 Let us stress several differences of these two cases with the integrable ones.
 Firstly, the soliton solutions are no longer obtained by translation, but by dilation of the space variable.
 Secondly, global existence does not always hold, hence the asymptotics hold either as $t\to \pm \infty$ or as $t$ tends to the blow--up time.
 Thirdly, the methods of proof are very different, using modulation and energy criticality, as well as energy channels for the wave equation.
 Such a modulation approach seems hopeless for the Benjamin--Ono equation, which is $H^{-1/2}$--critical, with no conservation law at this regularity level.